karayabin/universe-snapshot/universe/Ling/Light_RealGenerator/doc/api/Ling/Light_RealGenerator/Service/LightRealGeneratorService/generate.md

 ================

-public [LightRealGeneratorService::generate](https://github.com/lingtalfi/Light_RealGenerator/blob/master/doc/api/Ling/Light_RealGenerator/Service/LightRealGeneratorService/generate.md)(string $file, ?string $identifier = null) : void
+public [LightRealGeneratorService::generate](https://github.com/lingtalfi/Light_RealGenerator/blob/master/doc/api/Ling/Light_RealGenerator/Service/LightRealGeneratorService/generate.md)(string $file) : array

-Generates the configuration files for both the [realist](https://github.com/lingtalfi/Light_Realist) and [realform](https://github.com/lingtalfi/Light_Realform) plugins, according to the [configuration block](https://github.com/lingtalfi/Light_RealGenerator/blob/master/doc/pages/realgen-configuration-block.md) identified by the given file and identifier.
+Same as generateByConf method, but takes the file path instead of the array.

-The default identifier defaults to "main".
+Also, it doesn't have an options argument.